-Jamie Phillips is a committed advocate of new music and in the 2016/17 season he will appear on a new recording on NMC of orchestral music by Tarik O’Regan recorded with the Hallé.
-In September 2014, recorded the music of Scottish composer, Helen Grime, together with Sir Mark Elder and the Hallé Orchestra and released on the NMC Label: “Performances are spot-on, not least from the orchestra’s assistant conductor, Jamie Phillips, making an auspicious debut on disc.”
-Classical Music Magazine.
+Jamie Phillips is committed to new and 20th century music and has recorded two CDs featuring the music of Tarik O’Regan and Helen Grime, both with the Hallé for the NMC label: “Performances are spot-on, not least from the orchestra’s assistant conductor, Jamie Phillips, making an auspicious debut on disc.”
+Classical Music Magazine

 Orchestre de la Suisse Romande